microsoft/franceconnect-facade-dotnet-webapp-aspnetcore/README.md

 # FranceConnect Starter Kit - FranceConnect Facade

-**This project is a Work In Progress (WIP) effort**
+**This project is a Work In Progress (WIP) effort, and currently targets the current version of FranceConnect in service since 2016, referred to as FranceConnect version 1.
+Version 1 of FranceConnect will however be discontinued in September 2025.**

+**A new version of FranceConnect, referred to as [FranceConnect version 2](https://docs.partenaires.franceconnect.gouv.fr/fs/migration/fs-migration-presentation/), is indeed in service since May 2024.
+This version 2 will be addressed by a devoted new release of this project.
+This release will be introduce in 2025.**

 ## About FranceConnect

-The [FranceConnect](https://franceconnect.gouv.fr) platform (FCP) is an identification system designed to facilitate user access to the digital online services of the e-government, a.k.a.
+The [FranceConnect](https://franceconnect.gouv.fr/franceconnect) platform (FCP) is an identification system designed to facilitate user access to the digital online services of the e-government, a.k.a.
 FranceConnected services, avoiding every French citizen to have to create a new account when accessing a new online service and therefore to remember different passwords for all services accessed.

 To do this, FCP allows each user to have an identification mechanism recognized by the administration's online services through the FranceConnect button.
 When accessing a new service, in addition to the possibility of registering with an administrative authority that the user does not yet know, the button allows the user to select a compatible supported identity that he or she already has, and use it in this context.
 In terms of supported identity providers (IdP), this platform makes it possible for citizens to use an existing account @ an administrations or an e-gov agency’s website, e.g., IRS and social security.
 Interestingly, a demo environment is available [here](https://fournisseur-de-service.dev-franceconnect.fr).